pilgrimlyieu/Focust/docs/CONFIGURATION.md

 ---

-## Schedule Settings
+## Break Schedule Settings

-Schedules define when and how often breaks occur.
+Break Schedules define when and how often breaks occur.
 You can have multiple schedules with different time ranges and active days.

-### Basic Schedule Fields
+### Basic Break Schedule Fields

+#### `id`
+- **Type**: Integer
+- **Description**: Unique identifier for the schedule, used internally by the application.
+Should not be modified manually!
+- **Note**: Omitted in this documentation for simplicity.

 #### `name`
 - **Type**: String
 - **Default**: `"Default Schedule"`